-We will update the Handbook as and when the law develops in this area, particularly in relation to the forthcoming introduction of the SEAR regime, and we will ensure that the text is updated as the rules change.
-We hope it becomes your go to resource on all matters relating to the Regime.
+We will update the Handbook as and when the law develops in this area, particularly in relation to the forthcoming introduction of the Senior Executive Accountability Regime ("SEAR").
+We hope it becomes your go-to resource on all matters relating to the Regime.